syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 {% highlight c# tabtitle="C#" %}

-// Initialize the HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);
+// Initialize the HTML to PDF converter.
+HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter();

 BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();